 11. Louisiana – 4,725 kJ/m²

 The climate in Louisiana is primarily humid subtropical, with long, hot summers and short, moderate winters.
 Louisiana is located in the Deep South region of the United States, close to the Gulf of Mexico.
 The continent’s southern position delivers a slew of storms in the spring and summer.
-Yet, despite having more precipitation than most states in the country, Louisiana is also one of the sunniest states, having annual average sunshine of 4,725 kJ/m².
+Yet, despite having more precipitation than most states in the country, Louisiana is also one of the sunniest states, having an annual average sunshine of 4,725 kJ/m².
 Louisiana is bordered on the north by Arkansas, east by Mississippi, south by the Gulf of Mexico, and the west by Texas.
 The climate is mainly influenced by the low latitudes and proximity to the Gulf.
 The state gets an average of 222 sunny days each year.

 10. Florida – 4,859 kJ/m²

-With average annual sunshine of 4,859 kJ/m², Florida ranks tenth among the sunniest states in the country.
+With an average annual sunshine of 4,859 kJ/m², Florida ranks tenth among the sunniest states in the country.
 Summers in Florida are hot, winters are cold, and the weather is damp and partially cloudy all year.
 The quantity of sunshine in Florida is excellent all year, so it’s no surprise that it’s known as the “Sunshine State.”
 In the summer, the excessive humidity makes the heat unbearable, while there are sometimes instances of extreme heat.
 Afternoon breezes and thunderstorms provide some relief, but you can swim in the water or seek shelter in air-conditioned buildings.

 9. Utah – 4,887 kJ/m²

 The climate in Utah is primarily dry, semi-arid, and desert.
 It has one of the lowest relative humidity percentages in the country, making it one of the driest states in the US.
-It has average annual sunshine of 4,887 kJ/m², ranking it 9th among the sunniest states.
+It has an average annual sunshine of 4,887 kJ/m², ranking it 9th among the sunniest states.
 Utah has an average of 238 sunny days per year, which is more than the national average of 205 sunny days.
 July is the hottest month when temperatures typically range between 100 and 110 degrees.

 8. Kansas – 4,890 kJ/m²

-With average annual sunshine of 4,890 kJ/m², Kansas lands in the 8th spot on this list.
+With an average annual sunshine of 4,890 kJ/m², Kansas lands in the 8th spot on this list.
 Summers in Kansas are generally hot, with mild winters and moderate humidity.
 Kansas is known for its “large sky” and broad expanses and its gorgeous, dramatic sunsets.
 The state enjoys all four seasons, with varying temperatures and precipitation.
 Summers in Kansas are often hot, with mild winters and mild humidity.
 The hottest month is July, with average hot temperatures reaching 81 degrees.

 7. Oklahoma – 4,912 kJ/m²